Merlijnv/merlijnv.github.io/peerreview.md

 # peer reviews

-at the end of each sprint, we look back as a group on the performance of our members. on this page I am going to show the feedback of my fellow students per sprint and write a short article about it.
+At the end of each sprint, we look back as a group on the performance of our members. on this page I am going to show the feedback of my fellow students per sprint and write a short article about it.

 ## sprint 0